jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 It can be difficult to avoid commiting secrets to Git.
 Thus separate file `parameters.yml` contains URL references to a secret.
 Also, Jenkins X runs Helm in a temporary directory.

 The Helm chart `values.yml` files are separated into individual `values.tmpl.yml` files.
-These are templates so you can easily add secrets to them.
+These are templates so you can easily interpolate secrets into them.

 ## Implementing HTTPS in preview environments

 It is difficult to get HTTPS to work in preview environments because each preview environment gets a different URL.
 James Rawlings demonstrated the solution:

-1. Specify that you want to use DNS for HTTPS in jx boot.
+1. Specify that you want to use DNS for HTTPS in `jx boot`.
 This will cause [external-dns](https://github.com/kubernetes-incubator/external-dns) to be installed automatically.
 2. Add `externalDNS` in `requirements.yml`:
    ```
    ingress: